12/6/07

 exactly is ATSC?

-Television System Committee” is the name of the technical standard that defines
+(Advanced Television Systems Committee) is the name of the technical standard

-achieves this by not retransmitting areas of the screen that have not changed
+It achieves this by not retransmitting areas of the screen that have not

 Digital